dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 If you choose one of the file upload widgets, you can add the attribute multiple: true via Dashjoin Studio.
 This allows you to upload multiple files at once.
 Note that the return value changes from a single value to an array if you do so.

+In addition to the attribute multiple, you can specify capture: user or capture: environment.
+This setting allows taking and uploading a foto using the inward or outward camera.
+Setting accept: video/* takes a video instead of a photo.

 #### [button](https://demo.my.dashjoin.com/#/page/button)